-As things stand, closed and stuffy public spaces are an absolute no-no; we all have to limit our movements, protecting our own health and the health of the more vulnerable members of the community around us.
-But if you’re feeling the need to rejuvenate the senses and lift the spirits, we give you the lowdown on some of the best wide-open parks where you can take the family for a walk without crowds, and breathe in fresh air to help you reduce those current stress and anxiety levels!
+If you’re not keen on being around many people post-lockdown, but you’re still feeling the need to rejuvenate the senses and lift the spirits somewhere far from home, we give you the lowdown on some of the best wide-open parks where you can take the family for a walk without crowds and breathe in fresh air!

 1. Troodos National Forest Park